yingxuanhehe/C-programming/README.md

 # C-programming
-This file contains questions from school
+This file contains C-programming questions from school